antst/CC2538-ZNP-Coordinator-firmware/README.md

 # CC2538ZNP

 Here is experimental coordinator firmware for CC2538+CC2592 modules.
-To be used with Z2M.
+To be used with zigbee2mqtt, ioBroker and the rest.

 Make use of native USB interface on C2538.